-SSA and HUD will restrict access to the data matched and to any data created by the match to only those authorized HUD employees and officials and POAs who need it to perform their official duties in connection with the uses of the data authorized in this agreement.
+SSA and HUD will restrict access to the data matched and to any data created by the match to only their respectively authorized employees, officials, and POAs who need it to perform their official duties in connection with the uses of the data authorized in this agreement.
 Further, SSA and HUD will advise all personnel and POAs who have access to the data matched and to any data created by the match of the confidential nature of the data, the safeguards required to protect the data, and the civil and criminal sanctions for noncompliance contained in the applicable Federal laws.